 Companies that are and wish to remain active trading partners with the UK should ascertain to what extent existing authorisations can be adapted by the main customs office (e.g. extension of the country group, processing and storage locations in the UK) and whether new customs authorisations must be applied for at the main customs office.
 The latter applies in particular to the authorisation to operate a storage warehouse for the import of goods (new applications will take some time to be processed).

 For traders who have been trading with the UK but who have been operating exclusively within the internal market and have therefore not yet had any dealings with customs, this means, for example, that they must register with the customs authorities.
 The EORI (European Operators‘ Registration and Identification) number required for this is a number valid throughout the European Union under EU customs law and is issued free of charge by the Central Customs Authority on request.
 You can find contact information here for questions relating to EORI numbers.
 As of 1 October 2019, it has also been possible to apply online via the portal for citizens and businesses of the customs administration.
 A service account required to this end can be set up at www.zoll-portal.de (further information at www.zoll.de, search term “EORI”).

-The exchange of information (e.g. in the form of customs declarations) between economic operators and customs authorities generally takes place electronically.
+The exchange of information between economic operators and customs authorities generally takes place electronically.
 The use of the existing IT system ATLAS for this purpose requires, among other things, registration and certified software.
 Customs declarants must, as a rule, be resident in the EU.
 Declarants may be represented when completing customs formalities (e.g. by customs agents).